What is ESG Investing?

 - Governance factors look at a company’s board of directors, transparency, relationships with stakeholders, and diversity in leadership.

 Indeed, there are many different views on how to invest to reduce one’s carbon footprint or to slow climate change.
-The S&P Dow Jones Index splits sustainability into three categories: ESG, carbon efficiency, and alignment with various climate objectives.
-Many institutional investors use specialist rating firms, like Sustainalytics, to determine the carbon risk rating of different investments, without a focus on social and governance factors.
-GreenPortfolio aims to provide this type of clarity to anyone interested in investing in renewable energy by identifying all the ways that your capital can fund renewable energy development.
+S&P Global splits sustainability into many different indices looking at categories like ESG, carbon efficiency, and alignment with various climate objectives.
+Many institutional investors use specialist rating firms, like Morningstar’s Sustainalytics, to determine the carbon risk rating of different investments, without a focus on social and governance factors.
+GreenPortfolio aims to provide this type of clarity to anyone interested in greening their investments by scoring publicly traded stocks and funds for climate impact.
+To see if your money is funding fossil fuel, sign up for GreenPortfolio’s free platform today.

 How are ESG criteria applied?

 Two of the most common strategies for applying ESG criteria are negative screening and ESG integration.
-The Global Sustainable Investment Alliance defines negative screening “as the exclusion from a fund or portfolio of certain sectors, companies or practices based on specific ESG criteria.”
+The Principles for Responsible Investment (PRI) defines negative screening “as the exclusion from a fund or portfolio of certain sectors, companies or practices based on specific ESG criteria.”
 Using a negative screening approach, an investment fund might choose to exclude the tobacco and fossil fuel sectors due to negative social and environmental impacts.
-The effort to divest personal, pension, or endowment assets from oil and gas companies would fall into this bucket.
+The effort to divest personal, pension or endowment assets from oil and gas companies would fall into this bucket.

-ESG integration is a profit-oriented strategy that analyzes traditional factors such as cash flow and capital allocation in addition to environmental, social, and governance factors in financial analysis.
-ESG integration is the most popular sustainable investment strategy in the US, with an estimated $9.5 trillion in assets managed under this strategy.
+ESG integration is a profit-oriented strategy that analyzes traditional factors such as cash flow and capital allocation in addition to financial analysis.
+ESG integration has steadily gained popularity amongst individual investors.
+PwC surveyed asset managers and institutional investors, and estimates that $4.5 trillion was managed under an ESG strategy in 2021 in the US, and is projected to grow to $10.5 trillion in 2026.

-There are a wide variety of ESG strategies that are employed by investment funds.
-As a result, ESG compliant companies can be found across all sectors.
+Investment funds employ a wide variety of ESG strategies.
+As a result, ESG-compliant companies can be found across all sectors.
 For example, many ESG funds hold companies like Amazon, Alphabet, Apple, and Microsoft.
 There is no requirement that companies held in ESG funds have a positive environmental or social impact.
-Amazon, for example, increased its carbon emissions by 15% in 2019 yet is still compliant with most ESG filters.
-Although Amazon has not reduced its carbon emissions yet, simply its commitment to reduce emissions is reason enough for ESG funds to include it.
+For example, although Amazon decreased greenhouse gas emissions by 3% from 2022 to 2023, it has increased emissions by 34.5% since 2019, when it initially made its net-zero commitment.
+Nonetheless, the company complies with most ESG filters.
+Despite a lack of meaningful change, Amazon’s historical climate commitments have been reason enough for ESG funds to include it.

 The ESG style of investing is growing in popularity

 A central issue in ESG investing is the absence of a standard methodology for applying ESG criteria.
+While there have been significant advancements in ESG standards and reporting frameworks, the absence of a universally accepted methodology for applying ESG criteria continues to be a challenge.
 Companies might be classified as ESG compliant in some cases and noncompliant in others depending on the methodology that is used.
-In an effort to increase transparency, the EU is in the process of developing performance thresholds across the entire industry that will require ESG portfolio managers to provide evidence to support the claim that they have invested sustainably.
-This type of regulatory oversight could help to reduce greenwashing in the US and could remove the uncertainty associated with ESG ratings.
+In an effort to increase transparency, the EU is in the process of developing performance thresholds across the entire industry that will require ESG portfolio managers to provide evidence to support the claim that they have invested sustainability.
+Increased regulatory oversight could help to reduce greenwashing in the US and could reduce some of the uncertainty associated with ESG ratings.

 The future of ESG